TEXT - FOOTER - ACCESSIBILITY- Our Accessibility Policy....

 Our websites are compatible with all recent browsers supporting HTML 5 and CSS 3, and respect the XHTML and CSS vocabulary and grammar recommended by the W3C.

-Consequently, our websites work optimally with browsers of recent-generation browser, but still remain accessible to visitors who use older browsers.
+Consequently, our websites work optimally with recent-generation browsers, but still remain accessible to visitors who use older browsers.

 Use of the following browsers is recommended to view our websites optimally: